TEDxShenzhen/TEDxShenzhen.github.io/index.md

 Our event is called TEDxShenzhen, where x = independently organized TED event.
 At our TEDxShenzhen event, TEDTalks video and live speakers will combine to spark deep discussion and connection in a small group.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events, including ours, are self-organized.
-Text in the footer that states "This independent TEDx event is operated under license from TED."

 ### About TED and TEDx